Tingmissartoq

 Tingmissartoq was the name given to a Lockheed Model 8 Sirius flown by Charles and Anne Morrow Lindbergh in the 1930s.
-Tingmissartoq means "one who flies like a big bird"; the plane was thus christened by an Inuit boy in Godthaab (Nuuk), Greenland, who painted the word on its side.
+Tingmissartoq means "one who flies like a big bird"; the plane was thus christened by an Inuk boy in Godthaab (Nuuk), Greenland, who painted the word on its side.

 First flight

 Lockheed had introduced its Sirius model in 1929; this particular craft appears to have been built to specifications sometime between then and 1931, when the Lindberghs planned to fly to the Orient via the Great Circle Route.
 A low-wing monoplane, Tingmissartoq was outfitted with Edo floats, as much of the planned route was over water.

 The trip was described solely as a vacation flight, with "no start or finish, no diplomatic or commercial significance, and no records to be sought."
 It began in North Haven, Maine, from which point the couple flew to Ottawa.
 From there they flew to various other sites in Canada, including Moose Factory, Churchill, Baker Lake, and Aklavik, before heading to Point Barrow, Alaska.
 They continued on to Shismaref and Nome, after which they crossed the Pacific Ocean to Petropavlosk.
 From here they continued over the Kuril Islands to Tokyo, where they were enthusiastically welcomed.
-The trip continued on to China, with its final stop on Lotus Lake near Nanking made on September 19.
+The trip continued on to China, with its final stop on Lotus Lake near Nanjing made on September 19.

 Anne Morrow Lindbergh described the trip, and her impressions and experiences, in her book North to the Orient.

-Accident at Hankow
+Accident at Hankou

-While at Hankow, the plane, with the Lindberghs aboard, was being lowered into the Yangtze River from the British aircraft carrier HMS Hermes (95) when it capsized accidentally.
+While at Hankou, the plane, with the Lindberghs aboard, was being lowered into the Yangtze River from the British aircraft carrier HMS Hermes (95) when it capsized accidentally.
 One wing hit a ship's cable and was damaged, necessitating the craft's return to the United States for repairs.